opencog/link-grammar/README.md

 ldconfig
 ```

-This will install the liblink-grammar.so library into /usr/local/lib,
+This will install the `liblink-grammar.so` library into `/usr/local/lib`,
-the header files in /usr/local/include/link-grammar, and the
+the header files in `/usr/local/include/link-grammar`, and the
-dictionaries into /usr/local/share/link-grammar.
-Running 'ldconfig'
+dictionaries into `/usr/local/share/link-grammar`.
+Running `ldconfig`
 will rebuild the shared library cache.
 To verify that the install was
 successful, run (as a non-root user)
 ```